-No Maintenance Description Factors · Α Complexity of Maintenance depends on the ease of building construction work, construction and complexity of the design, and the technical specifications design В Serviceability Maintenance increases the serviceability of the building in the form of stability and strength of its construction С Building durability Maintenance increases the durability of buildings against structural and architectural damage D Security and Maintenance ensures safety and security aspects by implementing safety non-hazardous construction processes, materials, and building designs.
-It is also supported by the availability of security and A (1 () () safety facilities in the building E Aesthetics of the building Maintenance maintains the aesthetics of architectural components and building construction F User comfort Maintenance ensures user comfort by applying building construction regularity, building visual order, and comfortable indoor and outdoor spaces.
-G Maintenance It is the ability of maintenance by building managers supported by capability schedule, cost, organization, and ease of building maintenance (maintainability)
+No Maintenance Description Factors • Α Complexity of construction and design Maintenance depends on the ease of building construction work, complexity of the design, and the technical specifications В Serviceability Maintenance increases the serviceability of the building in the form of stability and strength of its construction С Building durability Maintenance increases the durability of buildings against structural and architectural damage D Security and safety Maintenance ensures safety and security aspects by implementing non-hazardous construction processes, materials, and building designs.
+It is also supported by the availability of security and safety facilities in the building Е Aesthetics of the building Maintenance maintains the aesthetics of architectural components and building construction F User comfort Maintenance ensures user comfort by applying building construction regularity, building visual order, and comfortable indoor and outdoor spaces.
+G Maintenance capability It is the ability of maintenance by building managers supported by schedule, cost, organization, and ease of building maintenance (maintainability)